candaceyw/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

     The biggiest difference is that forEach allows the mutation of the original array while map returns a new array of the same size.

 2. What is the difference between a function and a method?

+    A method is a function that is also an object property.

 3. What is closure?

+    closure gives us access to the out function's scope from inside.
+    Functions are therefor exit only, you can not enter from outside of the function scope.

 4. Describe the four rules of the 'this' keyword.

+    1. this - the global binding - the window
+    2. Implicit Binding - Method is hard coded on an object
+    3. New binding - uses keyword new.
+Refers to the instance the method is called on.
+    4. Explicit Binding - Whenever JavaScript's call or appy method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?
+    It is what is required to call the methods of the parent class.
+Child classes will not work without it.

 ## Project Set up